giorgospan/Game-Of-Life/README.md

 ## About
 A parallel implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life "Wikipedia") .
 MPI is used in order to leverage the processing power of many machines(nodes) working in parallel.
 In addition, we incorporate OpenMP directives for parallelization of *for loops*, thus creating a hybrid *MPI+OpenMp* implementation of the game.

+## Implementation

+The main concept behind parallel implementation is splitting the *N x M* board into equally sized blocks.
+Each process is then assigned a single block to work on.
+Blocks might slightly differ in size in case an exact division of the board is not possible.

+Each process should be able to compute the inner part of the assigned block straight away.
+However computing the new generation values (0,1) for the 4 sides of the block cannot be done very easily.
+That is because, some of the border cells' neighbors do not reside in the block, belonging to another block.
+Consequently, inter-process communication (i.e: message passing) is required in order for the current process to compute the new values of the border cells.

 ## How to run

 * MPI only :